Skip to content

 Is DC fast charging necessary for auto dealership EV operations?

-No. DC fast charging is not necessary for most auto dealership EV operations because vehicle inventory, demonstration cars, and service vehicles typically remain parked for extended periods that support overnight or full-day Level 2 charging.
+No. DC fast charging is not necessary for most auto dealership EV operations because vehicle inventory, demonstration cars, and service vehicles typically remain parked for extended periods that support overnight or full-day AC charging.
 Dealerships rely on predictable charging schedules to prepare vehicles for test drives, customer delivery, and showroom display without requiring rapid turnaround, which limits reliance on direct current fast charging (DCFC).

 What are the benefits of EV charging for auto dealerships?